Help and information for private tenants

 Houses in multiple occupation

 These are properties that are rented out as bedsits, shared houses, student houses or houses converted into flats.
-These properties often require extra bathrooms and kitchens and need fire alarm systems to protect the number of individual tenants who share these homes.
+They'll need extra bathrooms and kitchens, and need a fire alarm system.